Greece › Santorini › Hotels › Esperas Review

-Esperas Santorini – Charming, cave-style suites with a pool and caldera sunset views.
+Esperas – Charming, cave-style suites with a pool and caldera sunset views.

 Located in Oia, below the windmills and overlooking Ammoudi Bay, this picturesque hotel offers unobstructed sunset views over the caldera.
 Suites, studios, and houses are simply furnished in traditional, Greek style (white walls, rich blue accents, and dark woods).
 Many feature private jacuzzis and plunge pools, and most offer sunset views from their own private terraces.
 Their fantastic pool is half cave-style with seating inside, and half open to the sun.
 An a la carte breakfast is served to each room daily, while lunch, dinner, and cocktails are available at Ombra, with sweeping views and an authentic, local menu.
 Expect a warm welcome and exceptional care throughout.

-- Handy To: Byzantine Castle Ruins (4 minutes on foot), Ammoudi Bay (10 minutes on foot there downhill, and about 15 minutes to climb back up), Oia Bus Terminal (7-minute walk).
+• Handy to: Byzantine Castle Ruins, Ammoudi Bay (10 minutes on foot downhill, and about 15 minutes to climb back up), Oia Bus Terminal.

 - View: All rooms face toward the caldera, and offer views of the Aegean Sea.
 Most of these offer full sunset views from their private terraces.